Jonas Salk: Celebrity versus privacy

 Salk preferred not to have his career as a scientist affected by too much personal attention, as he had always tried to remain independent and private in his research and life, but this proved to be impossible.
 "Young man, a great tragedy has befallen you—you've lost your anonymity", the television personality Ed Murrow said to Salk shortly after the onslaught of media attention.
 When Murrow asked him, "Who owns this patent?", Salk replied, "Well, the people I would say.
 There is no patent.
 Could you patent the sun?"

-The vaccine is calculated to be worth $7 billion had it been patented.
-However, lawyers from the National Foundation for Infantile Paralysis did look into the possibility of a patent, but ultimately determined that the vaccine was not a patentable invention because of prior art.
+The National Foundation for Infantile Paralysis and the University of Pittsburgh in fact had looked into patenting the vaccine, though this was not in order to make a profit as they had already committed to give the formula to pharmaceutical companies for free.
+Their exact reasoning for trying to patent the vaccine when they had already decided not to profit from it is unknown, but may have been to prevent knock-offs.
+Their lawyers ultimately determined the techniques used to make the vaccine were likely not novel enough to patent.

 Salk served on the board of directors of the John D. and Catherine T. MacArthur Foundation.

 Author Jon Cohen noted, "Jonas Salk made scientists and journalists alike go goofy.
 As one of the only living scientists whose face was known the world over, Salk, in the public's eye, had a superstar aura.
 Airplane pilots would announce that he was on board, and passengers would burst into applause.
 Hotels routinely would upgrade him into their penthouse suites.
 A meal at a restaurant inevitably meant an interruption from an admirer.
 Scientists and journalists who regularly dealt with Salk would come to see him in more human terms, but many still initially approached him with the same drop-jawed wonder, as though some of the stardust might rub off."